 The CelCom research group focuses on studies of metabolism in prokaryotic and eukaryotic cells.
 Special emphasis has been on the sugar metabolism in lactobacteriae in neutrophils (white blood cells) and in the yeast Saccharomyces cerevisiae.
 The research encompasses synthesis of small nanobiosensors to be inserted into cells to perform time-resolved measurements of metabolites in intact cells and mathematical modelling of cell metabolism.
 These two approaches work in synergy: the models are based on what we do know about metabolism and what has been measured; the nanobiosensors are being developed to measure what we do not know in cell metabolism, but what can be predicted from the models.
 Recently we have started a new project in the Lundbeck NanoCAN consortium to synthesize biodegradable nanoparticles to be used for targeting and delivery of drugs to cancer stem cells.

-Head of research: associate professor Lars Folke Olsen
+Head of research: Associate professor, PhD Lars Folke Olsen

 Lars Folke Olsen is involved in the following national research networks: